-We highly suggest staying at the Peace Lodge which is on the grounds of the La Paz Waterfall Gardens and your stay includes entrance to the gardens.
-The hotel is gorgeous and the rooms are out of this world with fireplaces, waterfalls, and much more.
+We highly suggest staying at the Peace Lodge, which is on the grounds of the La Paz Waterfall Gardens, and your stay includes an entrance to the gardens.
+The hotel is gorgeous, and the rooms are out of this world with fireplaces, waterfalls, and much more.
 It’s the perfect place to start or end a honeymoon in Costa Rica.

 - Address: Vara Blanca, Alajuela, Costa Rica

 - Recommended Tour: $94 La Paz Waterfall Gardens from San Jose or $42 Purchase Tickets In Advance

 Up high in the rural northwestern mountains of Costa Rica, nestled inside the boundaries of the Tenorio Volcano National Park, are the Rio Celeste Falls.
 An astonishing natural wonder, these falls are unusual in their striking blue color.
 The legend surrounding it says that when the Gods had finished painting the sky blue, they washed their brushes in the water, giving it its faded blue coloring.
 However, researchers have concluded that the blue comes from the convergence of two clear water rivers at the el Teñidero, but the story is nice anyway.